National Preparedness Month: Is Your Data Infrastructure Prepared for Hurricane Season?

 By Greg Schulz

-According to the Weather Channel, fall of 2016 is supposed to be the most active Atlantic hurricane season since 2012.
-As September is National Preparedness Month (NPM), it's the perfect time to review your business continuance (BC), business resiliency (BR) and disaster recovery (DR) plans.
+Weather experts anticipate a weakened influence of the weather phenomenon El Niño, resulting in more benign storms this season.
+But, it takes only one renegade storm to wreak havoc ‒ especially on an unprepared region.
+It’s the perfect time to review your business continuance (BC), business resiliency (BR) and disaster recovery (DR) plans.
 It's important to prepare your information and data infrastructure (including your servers, storage systems, networks, software, applications, data and configuration settings) for the worst.

 Here are some tips on how to prepare for hurricane season and other potential disasters: